What is COPD?

 Keep warm: Cold weather can aggravate your symptoms so try to avoid going out in wintery conditions when you can help it.
 If you do need to go out, wrap up warm – especially around your chest, and try to keep a scarf across your mouth to prevent cold air from getting into your lungs.

-Quit smoking: Smoking is one of the most damaging things you can do for your health, particularly if you suffer with COPD.
+Quit smoking: Smoking is one of the most damaging things you can do for your health, particularly if you suffer from COPD.
+It’s never too late to quit though: even when smoking has already caused lung damage, quitting will still make things better for your lungs compared to if you carried on smoking.
 If you need support to quit smoking, seek advice from your GP or visit the NHS Quit Smoking website.

-Protect against infections: COPD sufferers have a higher chance of developoing lung infections.
-There are vaccinations available to help protect you, such as the annual flu jab, and the one-off Pneumococcal Vaccine.
-Also make sure to wash your hands regularly to avoid and prevent the spread of germs and infections.
+Protect against infections: COPD sufferers have a higher chance of developing lung infections.
+There are vaccinations available to help protect you, such as the annual flu jab, the one-off Pneumococcal Vaccine and of course the COVID-19 vaccine and boosters.
+Also, make sure to wash your hands regularly to avoid and prevent the spread of germs and infections.

 The Kinetik Wellbeing Compressor Nebuliser (in association with our partners St John Ambulance) offers a powerful High Nebulisation rate (0.3ml/min) to help deliver your medicine efficiently while maintaining a short inhalation time.
 The nebuliser connects via a USB function so you can use it wherever you prefer, and it’s portability makes it simple to take with you when going about day to day life.